CentralLabFacilities/bonsai/docs/source/general/skills.rst

 .. note::

-    For more infos on how and where the SkillConfigurator gets the configuration, look up the section :ref:`SkillConfigurator <section_skill_configurator>`.
+    For more information on how and where the SkillConfigurator gets the configuration, look up the section :ref:`SkillConfigurator <section_skill_configurator>`.

 Configure is already called before during load, therefore errors can be handled before execution.